Travelling to Canada and clearing Canadian customs

 If you are coming for a study or exchange program lasting more than 6 months, you must have the attestation of issuance of your CAQ (unless exempted) and your IRCC study permit approval (or a valid study permit) with you when you arrive.
 If you don’t, you may not be allowed into Canada when you arrive and you may be sent back to your home country, or you may only be admitted as a temporary visitor, which won’t allow you to study in Canada.
 Make sure you have all the other documents you need to enter Canada as well as health and hospitalization insurance coverage for when you travel and when you arrive in Canada.

 To enter Canada, whether it is your first time entering Canada or you are a returning student, you must have these documents with you in your carry-on baggage (not in your checked baggage).
 In addition of the electronic versions of these documents on your phone or computer, we recommend that you carry with you printed copies of all of them.
-We recommend that you also have your login ID and password with you so that you can access monPortail, if necessary.

 Passport | |

-Study permit | Valid study permit or a letter of introduction from IRCC showing that you have been approved for a study permit, unless you are exempt (for example, you are on an exchange for only one semester).
+Study permit | Valid study permit or a printed letter of introduction from IRCC showing that you have been approved for a study permit, unless you are exempt (for example, you are on an exchange for only one semester).
+Your study permit will indicate the learning institution you have chosen for your studies in Canada.
+Make sure to use your Université Laval offer of admission during your immigration process.
 For U.S. citizens and permanent residents of the U.S., although you can apply for a study permit at a Canadian port of entry, it is recommended that you apply for a study permit online and that, when you arrive in Canada, you have on hand a letter of introduction from IRCC showing that you have been approved for a study permit. |

-CAQ | Valid Québec Certificate of Acceptance (CAQ) (attestation of issuance), unless you have an exemption. |
+CAQ | Valid, printed Québec Certificate of Acceptance (CAQ) (attestation of issuance), unless you have an exemption. |

 Visa or eTA | Depending on your nationality, you have a valid temporary resident visa (TRV) or an Electronic Travel Authorization (eTA) (except citizens of the United States and other minor exceptions). |

-Offer of admission | Offer of admission from Université Laval (printed copy of the email or PDF version). |
+Offer of admission | Printed offer of admission from Université Laval. |

 Financial proofs and other documents | If you have a letter of introduction from IRCC confirming the approval of your study permit, bring recent financial proofs and the other documents used to obtain your study permit. |

-Proof of enrolment | Proof of enrolment for the current semester and/or for the upcoming semester, if available (to order through monPortail, in the section "Documents officiels").
+Proof of enrolment | Your printed proof of enrolment for the current semester and/or for the upcoming semester, if available (to order through monPortail, in the section "Documents officiels").
 If you are planning on arriving in Canada for the first time after the semester has begun, you must contact your faculty’s Academic Advising team for approval.
 If they accept, you must request a letter confirming that you can arrive during the semester. |

 Proof of accommodation | If possible, proof of your planned accommodation upon your arrival (apartment lease, reservation in an hotel for a temporary lodging, etc.). |